Joni Kauko: FSV Frankfurt

+Denmark

+Randers

-In July 2016, Kauko signed a two-year contract with Danish club Randers FC.
+In July 2016, Kauko signed a two-year contract with Danish Superliga club Randers.

+Esbjerg

 Two years later, on 28 June 2018, Kauko signed a contract with Esbjerg fB ahead of the 2018–19 Danish Superliga season.

+India

-Mohun Bagan AC
+Mohun Bagan

-On 24 June 2021, shortly after Finland's elimination from the Euro 2020, Kauko joined Indian Super League club ATK Mohun Bagan on a two-year deal, making him the first ever major international footballer to play in India while still representing the national team.
+On 24 June 2021, Kauko joined Indian Super League club Mohun Bagan on a two-year deal.
 He was included in the twenty-two men squad by head coach Antonio Lopez Habas for the team's 2021 AFC Cup inter-zonal semifinal match against Uzbek side Nasaf, but they lost 6–0 and were eliminated from the tournament, in which he made his debut for the club.

 On 19 November, Kauko made his Indian Super League debut against Kerala Blasters, in a 4–2 win.
 He scored his first goal for the club against NorthEast United, on 12 February, in a 3–1 win.
-He fired home from outside the box, which left goalkeeper Subhasish Chowdhury rooted to the spot.
-He ended the league season with three goals in twenty appearances, as Mohun Bagan AC finished third in the standings and were eliminated in the semi-final playoffs.
+He ended the league season with three goals in twenty appearances, as Mohun Bagan finished third in the standings and were eliminated in the semi-final playoffs.